coderefinery/neic-ahm-2021/slides.md

 ![swi](img/af.png "Anne Fouilloux")

+- Anne Fouilloux, Research Software Engineer at the department of Geosciences, Oslo University (Norway)
 - Taught from home with one screen (laptop)
 - Less pressure and easier to focus on the teaching thanks to CR team work (host, helpers, hackMD, etc.)
 - Need to have short assessments (surveys, questionnaires, etc.) frequently